Gwenpool: The Unbelievable Gwenpool – 2016

 According to Diamond Comic Distributors, The Unbelievable Gwenpool #1 was the 6th best selling comic book in April 2016.
 The Unbelievable Gwenpool #1 was the 92nd best selling comic book in 2016.

-Jim Johnson of CBR.com called The Unbelievable Gwenpool #1 a "fun and decidedly comical precedent that bodes well for the series," asserting, "As this issue combines a sweet and beloved character with one of comic's deadliest and most sarcastic mercenaries, Hastings places himself on a tightrope with his story; falling off to one side means developing Gwen as a little too sugary for hardboiled Deadpool fans, and the other means making her a killer in the eyes of those who see her as an alternate version of Peter Parker's onetime girlfriend.
+Jim Johnson of Comic Book Resources called The Unbelievable Gwenpool #1 a "fun and decidedly comical precedent that bodes well for the series," asserting, "As this issue combines a sweet and beloved character with one of comic's deadliest and most sarcastic mercenaries, Hastings places himself on a tightrope with his story; falling off to one side means developing Gwen as a little too sugary for hardboiled Deadpool fans, and the other means making her a killer in the eyes of those who see her as an alternate version of Peter Parker's onetime girlfriend.
 He largely dodges that choice for now, and justifiably so, and so this high wire act is a persuasive selling point for the series' upcoming issues for now. [...]
 There's a kind of uncertain demeanor to "The Unbelievable Gwenpool" #1, where Hastings begins to explore his character in earnest while remaining vague about the concept's longterm workability.
 For now, though, the comic carries a lot of darkly humorous fun and has earned the benefit of any doubt."

 Jesse Schedeen of IGN gave The Unbelievable Gwenpool #1 a grade of 8.3 out of 10, stating, "This issue encapsulates that conflict nicely.
 It's a fun, amusing start to Gwenpool's solo escapades, but one that doesn't shy away from the darker side of the character.
 It may seem like there's no more room at Marvel for goofy, lighthearted superhero fare, but The Unbelievable Gwenpool instantly finds it niche.
 As silly and charming as this first issue is, its real success is in contrasting Gwen's carefree spirit and devil-may-care attitude with the real, tragic consequences of her behavior.
 Gwen Poole isn't a role model, but she's a heck of a lot of fun to read."

 George Chrysostomou of Screen Rant included The Unbelievable Gwenpool comic book series in their "Marvel Comics: The 10 Best Comic Book Runs For Young Readers" list.